 Better but still not enough.
 GTmetrix tells us we can still save 47.5kb

-Use GTmetrix optimised images
+Use GTmetrix optimised images (no need to compress JPG online)

 This time we will go with GTmetrix advice and replace the flagged images with the ones it recommends